 Another way to maintain simplicity is to use the benefit of existing paradigms and visual languages that your customers may already be used to.
 As you may have noticed, there are a lot of landing pages or pricing pages across many companies websites that look similar.
 That can be caused by many things, but it’s likely a result of 1) trends, 2) design systems, and 3) that it is often successful.

 Design patterns can become popular across multiple products and companies.
 Individuals don’t always create original designs in a vacuum.
-As we’ll experiment with, in this exercise, creating a mood board for inspiration is common practice, and the research of similar problem and solution sets is used to understand how other designers have tackled these challenges.
+As we’ll experiment with, in this exercise, creating a mood board or vision board for inspiration is common practice, and the research of similar problem and solution sets is used to understand how other designers have tackled these challenges.

 A lot of what is created can be dictated by the language of design systems, like Material Design by Google and Apple’s Human Interface Guidelines, and patterns created through popular usage.
 A design system is a series of components and elements intended to be reused in different combinations to maintain consistency across products and teams.
 A design system can help manage the designing and building of products and interfaces at scale.